LZ-sudo/interior-segment-labeler/README.md

 - **GPU Acceleration**: Use CUDA-enabled PyTorch for 5-10x faster processing
 - **Batch Processing**: Process directories instead of individual images to amortize model loading time
 - **Threshold Tuning**: Lower `box_threshold` to detect more objects, raise it to reduce false positives
-- **SAM Model**: The default ViT-B model provides good balance of speed and quality.
+- **SAM-HQ Model**: The default ViT-B model provides good balance of speed and quality.
 For better edge precision (at the cost of speed), you can switch to ViT-L or ViT-H in `config.py`

 ## Detected Object Types